90 Washington Street Redevelopment

 1. Why wasn't the Circuit City site considered for this development.
 2. Why would you put municipal buildings next to the train.
 We need small businesses and housing next to the train, not vehicle-oriented services.
 3. Does the cost analysis for each site you considered account for the loss in tax revenue over the next few decades that not building commercial and residential programming?
 Our taxes are going straight up.
 The cost of this is NOT just the cost of the building and land, it is the opportunity cost over decades of mis-allocating extremely valuable and taxable property to non-income-generating services.

-smz asked over 2 years ago
+smz asked about 3 years ago

 To answer your questions.
 1. Land in Assembly Square was not considered for the public safety building because land prices are the highest there than anywhere else in the city.
 2. When the GLX opens, there will be numerous city buildings within walking distance of stations.
 In fact 85% of Somerville will be within walking distance of a train station.
 This gives employees options that they may not have now, take the train to work.
 Your point is heard about vehicle storage on the site and was echoed by many at the community meeting.
 3. The site analysis did not include the loss of tax revenue.
 Our municipal buildings provide space for employees that provide necessary services to constituents, it's a disserve to pit that against lost tax revenue.
 Part of the community meeting was discussing potential uses on the site - this site was taken using a demonstration project plan which means that it can also fill other community needs.
 As presented roughly 2 acres of the site could become taxable development depending on the outcome of the community process.
 Lastly, the current PSB site at 220 Washington Street is part of the Union Square Redevelopment Plan.
 It's on a site named D1 and is slated to be redeveloped into commercial development.
 A new building for public safety allows that site to become taxable development.